Bristol Fair Renting Campaign

 The campaign so far

-Bristol renters met up and shared our housing stories and ideas for change
+Bristol renters met up and shared our housing stories and ideas for change.

-A group of us created a mural to expose the realities of renting in Bristol
+A group of us created a mural to expose the realities of renting in Bristol.

 We launched the Bristol Fair Renting Manifesto.
 This calls on local politicians to tackle unaffordable rents, poor conditions, and discrimination in renting.
-So far, more than 2,500 renters and residents have joined our campaign.

 We co-delivered a homes and communities assembly with ACORN Bristol.
 This held the mayoral candidates to account and aimed to push private renting up the local political agenda.
 Bristol Mayor Marvin Rees, committed to lobby the national government for powers to control rents locally, and to tackle discrimination in private renting!